 Being Anglo-Saxon an experimental archaeology kiln project

-As part of the Rendlesham Revealed project, Suffolk County Council Archaeological Service are working with volunteers to build and fire an Anglo-Saxon Ipswich ware kiln to make replica Ipswich ware pots.
-This experimental archaeology project aims to use the archaeological evidence to attempt to manufacture Ipswich ware pottery, with the same form and colour as contemporary examples, using a kiln based on excavated examples from Ipswich.
+As part of the Rendlesham Revealed project, Suffolk County Council Archaeological Service worked with volunteers to build and fire an Anglo-Saxon Ipswich ware kiln to make replica Ipswich ware pots.
+This experimental archaeology project aimed to use the archaeological evidence to attempt to manufacture Ipswich ware pottery, with the same form and fabric as contemporary examples, using a kiln based on excavated examples from Ipswich.

 Leading this project is Keith Wade (retired county archaeologist and specialist in the Anglo-Saxon archaeology of Ipswich) and Duncan Allan (Hands on Heritage).
 We are also extremely grateful for the expertise and hard work of the volunteers from the Anglian Potters.